OnitiFR/mulch/README.md

 Again, the general idea behind Mulch is to secure Ops by industrializing and simplify such processes ("service reconstructability").

+You can configure auto-rebuild for each VM with `auto_rebuild` setting (daily, weekly, monthly).

 #### Reverse Proxy chaining
 When using multiple Mulch instances, a frontal mulch-proxy can be configured to forward traffic to children instances.
 It makes DNS configuration and VM migration between mulch servers way